Andrarizal/AndraRizal/README.md

 ### Hi there 👋

+👋 Hi, I'm @andrarizal
+👀 I'm interested in UI / UX Designer, UI / UX Researcher 🌱 I am a student of Software Engineering, Telkom Institute of Technology Purwokerto 💞️ I want to collaborate on UIUX
+📫 How to contact me @andra6rizal (on Instagram)
+💬 Ask me about anything

+## This is My Little Designer
 <!--
 **Andrarizal/AndraRizal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.